TerminatedGA/CoronaTrend/README.md

 Dataframes are generated using _dataframegen.py_ found in [github.com/TerminatedGA/GISAID-Dataframes](https://github.com/TerminatedGA/GISAID-Dataframes)\.

-NOTE 1:
+## Notes ##

-Sequences where a position has an ambiguous base (e.g. N) are treated as no mutations.
+1.Sequences where a position has an ambiguous base (e.g. N) are treated as no mutations.

-NOTE 2:
-Weeks with a total sequence count less than 10 are removed to maintain accuracy of the mutation prevalence.
+2.Weeks with a total sequence count less than 10 are removed to maintain accuracy of the mutation prevalence.

-Known bugs:
+## Known bugs ##

 1. Setting 'Increase in Prevalence' to a negative value may cause the graph to fail to load.
 2. Showing all data from all sequences takes a long time to load.
 3. The 'Minimum Increase in Prevalence' parameter only takes account of cases with all dates included.
    Dates filtered with the 'Minimum total number of sequences per time period' are not taken into account.

-Acknowledgements:\
+## Acknowledgements ##
 The author thanks Jonathan Daniel Ip for his Python script for translating nucleotide mutations into amino acid mutations.

 We gratefully acknowledge all data contributors, i.e. the Authors and their Originating laboratories responsible for obtaining the specimens, and their Submitting laboratories for generating the genetic sequence and metadata and sharing via the GISAID Initiative (1), on which this research is based.